We believe that strong brands are valuable assets that inspire employees and motivate customers.

 iShares: Deepening employee engagement

 Using a clever and fun grassroots internal engagement program, employees were able to better articulate the iShares brand story.
 In partnership with agency School of Thought, here is a video that highlights one of the programs.

 Visa: Establishing a practice for global brand management

-Caroline was Visa’s first ever employee with responsibility for strategic global brand management.
+Caroline was Visa’s first ever executive leader with responsibility for strategic global brand management.
 With Shannon on her team, she repositioned Visa from a company with a “collection of logos” in the transaction business to an emotionally-positioned consumer brand, ultimately serving as the foundation for a successful IPO.